Sums of three cubes: Computational results

 as well as solutions for several other previously unknown cases including $n=165$ and $579$ for $n \le 1000$.

-Booker and Sutherland also found a third representation of 3 using a further 4 million compute-hours on Charity Engine:
+Booker and Sutherland also found a third representation of 3 using a further 4 million computer-hours on Charity Engine:

-This discovery settled a 65-year old question of Louis J. Mordell that has stimulated much of the research on this problem.
+This discovery settled a 65-year-old question of Louis J. Mordell that has stimulated much of the research on this problem.

 While presenting the third representation of 3 during his appearance in a video on the Youtube channel Numberphile, Booker also presented a representation for 906:

 The only remaining unsolved cases up to 1,000 are the seven numbers 114, 390, 627, 633, 732, 921, and 975, and there are no known primitive solutions (i.e. $\gcd(x,y,z)=1$) for 192, 375, and 600.

 Popular interest

 The sums of three cubes problem has been popularized in recent years by Brady Haran, creator of the YouTube channel Numberphile, beginning with the 2015 video "The Uncracked Problem with 33" featuring an interview with Timothy Browning.
 This was followed six months later by the video "74 is Cracked" with Browning, discussing Huisman's 2016 discovery of a solution for 74.
 In 2019, Numberphile published three related videos, "42 is the new 33", "The mystery of 42 is solved", and "3 as the sum of 3 cubes", to commemorate the discovery of solutions for 33, 42, and the new solution for 3.

 Booker's solution for 33 was featured in articles appearing in Quanta Magazine and New Scientist, as well as an article in Newsweek in which Booker's collaboration with Sutherland was announced: "...the mathematician is now working with Andrew Sutherland of MIT in an attempt to find the solution for the final unsolved number below a hundred: 42".
 The number 42 has additional popular interest due to its appearance in the 1979 Douglas Adams science fiction novel The Hitchhiker's Guide to the Galaxy as the answer to The Ultimate Question of Life, the Universe, and Everything.

 Booker and Sutherland's announcements of a solution for 42 received international press coverage, including articles in New Scientist, Scientific American, Popular Mechanics, The Register, Die Zeit, Der Tagesspiegel, Helsingin Sanomat, Der Spiegel, New Zealand Herald, Indian Express, Der Standard, Las Provincias, Nettavisen, Digi24, and BBC World Service.
 Popular Mechanics named the solution for 42 as one of the "10 Biggest Math Breakthroughs of 2019".

 The resolution of Mordell's question by Booker and Sutherland a few weeks later sparked another round of news coverage.

 In Booker's invited talk at the fourteenth Algorithmic Number Theory Symposium he discusses some of the popular interest in this problem and the public reaction to the announcement of solutions for 33 and 42.